NGSolve/ngsolve-addon-template/README.md

 # An minimal NGSolve addon with Python bindings

-This project is a template for your own NGSolve add-on project.
+## using the project template
+To create your own NGSolve addon project you perfrome the following steps:

 1. git-clone this project
 2. fill the project with your C++ and Python files
 3. adapt CMakeList.txt
-4. adapt project.toml, section ....
+4. adapt file pyproject.toml, section [project]

+## installing the template project

 Quick install: install the addon package directly with pip: